agateau/devo/README.md

                 lib
                 ...

-With such a setup, one could switch between overlays like this:
+With such a setup, one could start a shell on using `overlay1` like this:

-    devo_setup overlay1
+    devo_sh overlay1

 After this command, assuming `overlay1` has been correctly set up, `$HOME/install/overlay1/bin` would be in $PATH, making it possible to run